Alimony in Wisconsin: What You Need To Know

 In some cases, you may simply be unable to work.
-You may have suffered through an accident, for example, and now you’re unable to work at full capacity or at all.
+Maybe you’ve suffered through an accident and are now unable to work at full capacity or at all.
 When your claim is presented in court, the judge will consider all these factors to decide whether you should receive spousal support and if so, how much.

 Alimony Can Be Terminated

-For example, your former spouse may lose their job years after the initial agreement.
-Now, they have no income and will be penalized if they don’t pay for your alimony.
+For example, if your former spouse loses their job years after the initial agreement, they won’t have any income and may be penalized if they don’t pay for your alimony.
 In these cases, they may return to the court and request a change to their alimony payments.

 If they do so, the judge will need proof that their situation has changed significantly enough that they can’t make those payments.
 After that, the judge will prepare a better payment plan for them, and your spousal maintenance will change.

 A divorce is difficult both emotionally and financially, and it’s difficult to recover when you can’t support yourself immediately.
 Fortunately, your attorney at Karp & Iancu can help you recover.
 We understand how difficult a divorce may be on you, and we understand that fighting for alimony against your spouse can be difficult.

 1. How to set up a no-pressure, no cost attorney consultation